League of United Latin American Citizens: School desegregation

 During the 1950s, LULAC began the Little School of the 400 program, which was designed to teach Mexican-American children 400 English words before they began first grade.
 The project was initially run by volunteers, and shown after the first class to be successful in preparing children to do better in school; out of 60 participating children, only one had to repeat the first grade.
 The program expanded, and LULAC convinced the Texas legislature to underwrite it.
 Between 1960 and 1964 over 92,000 children benefited from the LULAC-initiated, English-centered preschool program.

 LULAC also sued school districts which practiced segregation.
 Examples of successful cases include Mendez v.
-Westminster in 1945 and Minerva Delgado V. Bastrop Independent School District in 1948.
+Westminster in 1945 and Delgado v.
+Bastrop ISD in 1948.
 In the Mendez case, Thurgood Marshall, then a lawyer for the National Association for the Advancement of Colored People (NAACP) filed an amicus brief in support of LULAC.
-As Marquez notes, "Relying strictly on the volunteer labor of LULAC attorneys and their staff, from 1950–1957, approximately fifteen suits or complaints were filed against school districts throughout the Southwest".
+As Marquez notes, "Relying strictly on the volunteer labor of LULAC attorneys and their staff, from 1950 to 1957, approximately fifteen suits or complaints were filed against school districts throughout the Southwest".
 These victories contributed precedents that were consulted in the deliberation by the United States Supreme Court in the Brown v.
 Board of Education (1954) case.
 In 1965, the 146 Councils were distributed among eight states, and by 1977, LULAC had offices in 21 states.

 Benjamin Marquez asserts, "Segregated schools, inferior equipment, and the lack of qualified teachers were seen as the primary obstacles to the full economic and social assimilation of the Mexican American".
 LULAC believed that the public-school system, with the aforementioned issues corrected, would serve as a central instrument in the assimilation process of children, and thereby the Mexican-American community as a whole.
 It fully supported education of its members and adoption of fluent English.
 They believed that through formal education, Mexican Americans would learn how to function in American institutions, socialize with European-American children, and gain education to qualify for higher skilled jobs.